 We have created three companywide Task Forces to develop initiatives that will address racial equity in every area of our business.
 Each group will have an executive chair and will critically require support from employees across our organisation.

-UK Inclusion Board
+Paramount Inclusion Board

 Sound like a place where you could be you?